open-telemetry/opentelemetry-specification/specification/trace/api.md

 `IsRemote` to true on a parent `SpanContext` so `Span` creation knows if the parent is remote.

-Any span that is created MUST also be ended, usually by calling [`End`](#end) on it.
+Any span that is created MUST also be ended.
+This is the responsibility of the user.
 API implementations MAY leak memory or other resources (including, for example, CPU time for periodic work that iterates all spans) if the user forgot to end the span.